 Formula One race cars to use wheel rims from this Japanese company

-Formula One race cars to use wheel rims from this Japanese company1 min read .
-Updated: 11 Jan 2022, 02:13 PM IST
+Formula One race cars to use wheel rims from this Japanese company

 The bigger 18-inch wheels to be used by the Formula One race cars in the 2022 season are claimed to improve aerodynamics and stability.